alepulver/game-catalog-builder/docs/how-it-works.md

 - Request failures (no response) are not negative-cached, to avoid poisoning the cache when offline.

 Because MyVideoGameList titles can be non-standard, the search step is treated as “best effort”; import diagnostics are the main tool for spotting when providers returned different games for the same row.

+## Import safety (avoid wrong pins)

+The importer is conservative about pins:

+- Any non-100% match emits a `WARNING`.
+- If diagnostics identify a provider as `likely_wrong:<provider>` **and** there is a strict-majority provider consensus (and the provider is tagged as the consensus outlier), the importer clears that provider ID instead of keeping a likely-wrong pin.

 ## Provider-specific search notes